Abels Corporate Social Responsibility and Anti-Bribery & Corruption Policy

 Should any employee consider that a person with or for whom we work may indulge or require a bribe they should bring this matter to the attention of senior management without delay and log their concerns accordingly.

-The effectiveness of this policy will be regularly reviewed by the Board.
+The effectiveness of this policy will be regularly reviewed by the Senior Team.
 Internal control systems and procedures will be subject to audit under internal audit process.

 All employees are responsible for the success of this policy and should ensure they use it to disclose any suspected concerns or wrongdoing to their line Manager or Director.